Topics

 These deposits grow over time, causing insufficient blood flow through our arteries.
 Occasionally, those deposits may break and form a clot that blocks blood flow, leading to a heart attack or stroke.

-Our body needs cholesterol to function, which travels through the blood via lipoproteins.
-Two types of lipoproteins that determine our cholesterol levels:
+Our body needs cholesterol to function, and it travels through the blood via lipoproteins.
+There are two types of lipoproteins that determine our cholesterol levels:

-- This cholesterol will then be processed by the liver and flushed out from our body as a waste product.
+- These cholesterol will then be processed by the liver and flushed out from our body as waste product

-- Higher levels of HDL are better because they help to lower the risk of heart disease and stroke.
+- Higher levels of HDL are better because they help to lower the risk for heart disease and stroke

-- High levels of LDL cholesterol in our blood increase the risk of plaque build-up in artery walls (this process is called atherosclerosis), which leads to heart disease and stroke.
+- High levels of LDL cholesterol in our blood increases the risk of plaque build-up in artery walls (this process is called atherosclerosis), which leads to heart disease and stroke

 Our cholesterol levels can be determined through a lipid profile assessment via blood test.
 This is a screening tool that measures the levels of different types of fats (cholesterols and triglycerides) in our blood and detect abnormalities in those levels.